kevgo/tricorder/README.md

 The `tricorder precommit` command runs `tricorder fix`, but only for the staged files, and it always exits with code 0 to allow the commit to proceed.
-It stages (`git add`) those previously staged files whose content got formatted, so that the fixes end up in the commit.
+It stages (`git add <file>`) previously staged files whose content got formatted during precommit, so that the precommit fixes end up in the commit.

-Staging pulls in the entire file.
+This stages the entire file.
-If a file was only partially staged, and `tricorder precommit` made fixes to it, it will end up fully staged.
-To prevent this, please format the file before staging any changes.
+If you want to commit only parts of a file, please format the file before partially staging any changes.

 ### `tricorder ci`